Overview

 Users can customize parameters including (minMafGRM, maxMissingGRM, nPartsGRM)

-, but the above parameters should be consistant for functions getTempFilesFullGRM()
+, but these parameters should be consistent for functions getTempFilesFullGRM()

 and getSparseGRM()